ligato/docs/docs/plugins/vpp-plugins.md

 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
 !!! note
     Do not forget to enable status in the conf file.
-Otherwise, the status will not be published to the database.
+Otherwise, status will not be published to the KV data store or database.

 ---